scholz-lab/GlowTracker/docs/software/known_issues.md

 -  While the exposed camera parameters can be changed during live preview, the framerate is fixed to a display framerate.
 This might be undesired behavior.

-To get controls for zaber stage running:
+To get controls for the zaber stage running:

 - Install zaber motion package by running one of the following lines (python version must be 3.5 or higher to use Zaber library):